Kometa-Team/ImageMaid/README.md

 ## Usage

+When running Plex Image Cleanup, make sure that you are not running any tools which may touch posters, backgrounds or title card images - namely [Plex Meta Manager](https://github.com/meisnate12/Plex-Meta-Manager) or [TitleCardMaker](https://github.com/CollinHeist/TitleCardMaker).

+It is recommended to schedule Plex Image Cleanup after the above tools or Plex's Scheduled Tasks.

+An example schedule would be:
+00:00-02:00 - TitleCardMaker
+02:00-05:00 - Plex Scheduled Tasks
+05:00-07:00 - Plex Meta Manager
+07:00-09:00 - Plex Image Cleanup

+### Tips

+* Ensure you have proper permissions to delete/rename or the script will fail
+* For performance purposes, it's recommended to run locally so that accessing the files is not done over a network share

+## Global Options

 Plex Image Cleanup has multiple Global Options to change how it runs these are set in 3 different ways listed in priority order:

 1. Setting the Environment Variable.